zvada/technology/docs/policy/comanage-instructions.md

 1. Wait for approval from a COManage Admin.
     You will get an email from <registry@cilogon.org> saying "Petition for <NAME> changed status from Pending Approval to Approved".
-    Ignore the links in the email.
+    You may ignore the links in the email.

 1. To verify your access, go to https://registry.cilogon.org/registry/users/login